FIGS, INC. (NYSE: FIGS) SHAREH - GuruFocus.com

 Did you lose money on investments in FIGS?
 If so, please visit FIGS, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Nov.
-03, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or otherwise: (i) FIGS, Inc. (“FIGS” or the “Company”) securities between May 27, 2021 and May 12, 2022, inclusive (the “Class Period”); and/or (ii) FIGS stock pursuant and/or traceable to the Offering Documents issued in connection with FIGS’ initial public offering (the “IPO”).
+08, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or otherwise: (i) FIGS, Inc. (“FIGS” or the “Company”) securities between May 27, 2021 and May 12, 2022, inclusive (the “Class Period”); and/or (ii) FIGS stock pursuant and/or traceable to the Offering Documents issued in connection with FIGS’ initial public offering (the “IPO”).
 The lawsuit was filed in the United States District Court for the Central District of California and alleges violations of the Securities Act of 1933 and the Securities Exchange Act of 1934.

 Founded in 2013, FIGS is a direct-to-consumer healthcare apparel and lifestyle brand that primarily sells its products in the United States through the Company’s digital platforms.
 While FIGS is best known for its medical scrubs, it also offers other healthcare apparel such as lab coats, underscrubs, outerwear, activewear, loungewear, compression socks, footwear, and masks.